On this page: 1. Two Types of Projects — 2. Survey Results — 3. Discussion — 4. More Data

 In a first question, respondents were asked what kind of projects they typically manage.
 They answered:

-6 respondents had answered that they have zero income from their projects.
+6 respondents answered that they have zero income from their projects.
 These respondents are in volunteer projects on a pro-bono basis or have other unpaid assignments.
-For this study on project managers' income, they were also not further analyzed.
+For this study on project managers’ income, they were also not further analyzed.

 This left 514 responses for analysis.
 The results:

-Internal projects: 217 (42.2%)
+- Internal projects: 217 (42.2%)

-Customer projects: 297 (57.8%)
+- Customer projects: 297 (57.8%)

 Digging deeper confirmed the pattern that was familiar from the 2018 survey.

 In high-paying regions like North America and the EU, project managers in customer projects reported higher payments.
-In medium and low paying regions, project managers in customer projects reported lower average income numbers than their colleagues in customer projects.
+In medium and low-paying regions, project managers in customer projects reported lower average income numbers than their colleagues in customer projects.

 Table 2: Income comparison by regions